lliendo/Radar/docs/internals.rst

 The diagrams contains the most relevant classes of both Radar server and client.
 Only the most important methods of every class are mentioned.
-You should follow these diagrams along with the code to have detailed comprehension about what's happening on a certain part of the project.
+You should follow these diagrams along with the code to have a detailed understanding about what's happening on a certain part of the project.

 Radar client :